M-J-Bauer/Touch-sense-on-any-MCU/README.md

 An example application including functions to detect touch-pad "strike" and "release" events can be found in the folder "Pro_Micro_touch_sense".
 Reliable, glitch-free detection of such events can be tricky.
 The application runs on a 'Pro-Micro' MCU module (ATmega32U4) from Sparkfun.
 The touch-sense service routine has been customized accordingly.

-Beware: The ADC in the ATmega32U4 is not 100% compatible with the ATmega328P.
-The '32U4 has an extra control/status register ADCSRB holding an extra MUX bit (MUX5).
-A description of the example application can be found on the author's website:
+A description of the application can be found on the author's website:

 http://www.mjbauer.biz/MIDI-Rifficator-blog.html